Total Solar Eclipse 2017: Live from the USA

 The total solar eclipse is happening Tuesday, March 8, 2016 PST.
 Here's how to throw an out-of-this-world viewing party.

-This webcast was made possible through generous grants from NASA and the National Science Foundation.
+This webcast was made possible through generous grants from NASA.

 This material is based upon work supported by the National Aeronautics and Space Administration under Grant No. NNX16AB96A issued through the Science Education Mission Directorate.

-We are proud to work with the following organizations to bring you this webcast: The Magnetospheric Multiscale Mission, the State of Yap, the Federated States of Micronesia, Magnetic Image Video, and Oceanside Photo & Telescope.
+We are proud to work with the following organizations to bring you this webcast: The Magnetospheric Multiscale Mission, Magnetic Image Video, and Oceanside Photo & Telescope.